ErabaReta/Heap_controller/README.md

 # Heap Controller

-Heap Controller is a simple yet effective memory management tool for C programs.
+Heap Controller is a simple design I made to manage memory in C programs.
 It tracks dynamically allocated memory, provides easy-to-use functions for allocation and deallocation, and ensures memory is properly cleaned up to avoid memory leaks.

-This project is especially useful for projects where manual memory management can become cumbersome or error-prone.
+This project is especially useful for projects where manual memory management can become such a headache.

 ## Features
 - **Memory Tracking:** Keeps a linked list of all allocated memory blocks for centralized control.